arconsis/mvvm-app/README.md

 # mvvm-app
-This app is a demonstration of an Android app using an MVVM approach
+This app is a demonstration of an Android app using a MVVM approach

 It is a simple app for taking notes and writing them to a backend.
 Technologies used are: